gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/02-analysis.md

 - whether valuations were credible
 - whether shipping routes were documented
 - whether any parties were linked to sanctioned or designated actors

+## Supporting Insight from Counterterrorism Literature

+Academic research on terrorist financing highlights that armed groups often rely on existing shadow economies rather than building isolated systems.

+In such environments:
+- intermediaries play a critical role in connecting buyers and sellers without revealing identities
+- commodity trade can be used as a vehicle for value transfer
+- conflict zones increase the overlap between legal and illegal economic activity

+This framework is consistent with the observed trade pattern in this case, where increased trade activity coincides with reduced state control and elevated conflict exposure.